 Ofqual will continue to regulate any qualifications included as part of an apprenticeship standard and offer one model of external quality assurance (EQA) for some standards.

-The Institute will convene an Apprenticeship Quality Improvement Group, with representatives of ESFA, NAS, Ofsted, Ofqual, the Office for Students, and the QAA, with a remit to monitor quality across the sector and intervene where necessary to ensure quality standards.
+The Institute will convene an Apprenticeship Quality Group, with representatives of ESFA, NAS, Ofsted, Ofqual, the Office for Students, and the QAA, with a remit to monitor quality across the sector, and intervene where necessary to ensure quality standards.

 How apprenticeships prepare learners for progression to higher level study

-Apprenticeship standards are employer driven with the emphasis on a consistent and transferrable skill set, and to achieve this the Training Provider (TP), will need to be on the Register of Apprenticeship Training Providers (RoATP), works with the apprentice and employer to ensure the knowledge, skills and behaviours around that role are developed.
+Apprenticeship standards are employer, driven with the emphasis on a consistent and transferrable skill set.
+To achieve, this the Training Provider (TP), will need to be on the Register of Apprenticeship Training Providers (RoATP), and work with the apprentice and employer to ensure the knowledge, skills, and behaviours around that role are developed.

 - On-the-job learning is the time taken to develop practical skills in the context of the job role.
-For this, the apprentice should be guided whilst undertaking normal activities, which provide opportunities to learn, develop and practice skills.
+For this, the apprentice should be guided while undertaking normal activities, which provide opportunities to learn, develop, and practice skills.